 How much does it cost to install an EV home charger?

-Just like the cost of any hardware appliances, the installation cost of a residential charging station for electric vehicles varies greatly, depending on your location, your requirements, and whether you require assistance to install the charging station.
+Just like the cost of any hardware appliances, the installation cost of a residential charging station for EVs varies greatly, depending on your location, your requirements, and whether you require assistance to install the charging station.

 The general rule of thumb is that the more power output a charging station is capable of, the more expensive it will become.
 Level 2 charging stations can cost on average around £800, providing that you don't have to upgrade your electrical supply.